‘The Real Housewives Of Atlanta’ Bravo Salaries Leaked, Who Earns The Most?

 — Kandi Burruss (@Kandi) January 16, 2017

 Kandi Burruss was the highest paid talent on The Real Housewives of Atlanta.
-This season she made $1.8 million.
+This season, she made $1.8 million.

 I have to thank my girls @camaraaunique & @kiddwife for getting me together for #QueenBoss. ????????????